|The Bacons of Woburn|

 impingement of a new highway upon land of “Michall Bacon.”
 It also lists “Danill Bacon” among those required to pay a “Cuntary Rate” for, I gather, the support of the local militia.
 “Michall Bacon” appears later in this list.

 Our Michael Bacon (1639-1707), the principal villain of this piece, was the third to bear the name in the town; like his father Michael (circa 1608–1688) and his grandfather Michael (d.
-1648), he was apparently born in England.* With them, he emigrated to the new world as a small child.
+1648), he was apparently born in England.* With them, he emigrated to the New World as a small child.
 He married Sarah Richardson (another prominent Woburn name that ties into our family) in 1661, about age 20.
-Abigail, their third daughter, arrived in the household in the same year that Mary became a servant there.
+Abigail, their third daughter, arrived in the household in the same year that our Grandma Mary became a servant there.
 Since he was a toddler at the time of this (pictured) record, we must suppose that this earlier “Michall Bacon” was either his father or his grandfather.
 His uncle Daniel Bacon plays a couple of offstage bit parts in our present drama.

 We must acknowledge, despite familial partisanship for Mary Ball, that she bore a share of responsibility for the adultery/fornication that set their shared miseries in motion.
 Yes, she was legally a child, and Michael was ten years older than she, and married, and her guardian, responsible for her well-being, and should have known better.
 But the letter she wrote him leaves her fully entangled, at least eventually, as an enthusiastic co-conspirator.
 No, I label him villain, not on account of that primary piece of wickedness and foolishness, but because his subsequent pattern of documented behavior was that of an ill-tempered, contentious jerk, willing persistently to visit on others the consequences of his own misbehavior.